 The client knew that an arrest for a misdemeanor would be harmful to her license as a registered nurse (RN) and possibly lead to her being fired from the local hospital if her RN license was suspended.

 She called Greg Hill & Associates and immediately met with Greg Hill.
 Greg had the client describe what had taken place and agreed that the professional licensing issue was of greatest urgency.
-Greg recommended that the client attend at least ten Alcoholics Anonymous (AA) meetings, write a letter of apology to the Torrance Police Department and send him her resume, a photocopy of her RN license and any award she may have received as an RN.
+Greg recommended that the client attend at least ten Alcoholics Anonymous (AA) meetings, write a letter of apology to the Torrance Police Department and send him her resume, a photocopy of her RN license and any awards she may have received as an RN.

 The client did so, attending ten AA meetings within a week.
 She also provided Greg her RN license and her resume, as well as a letter of apology to the Torrance Police Department.